-1056.5 Head of Agency Appeal Hearing Procedures-Sequence1056.5 Head of Agency Appeal Hearing Procedures-Sequence
+1056.5 Head of Agency Appeal Hearing Procedures-Sequence

-- (a) The public hearing should normally proceed in the following manner: - (1) Identification of the record by CDF; - (2) Statements on behalf of the appealing agency; - (3) Statements on behalf of person submitting the plan; - (4) Statements of members of the public, including other interested agencies; - (5) Response on behalf of CDF "Chairman or designee"; - (6) Motion to close public hearing: - (b) Notwithstanding the above, the chairman or designee may in the exercise of discretion, determine the order of the proceedings. - (c) The chairperson may impose reasonable time limits upon statements and presentations and may accept written statements in lieu of oral statements. - (d) The public hearing shall be recorded either electronically or by other convenient means.
+- (a) The public hearing should normally proceed in the following manner: - (1) Identification of the record by CDF; - (2) Statements on behalf of the appealing agency; - (3) Statements on behalf of person submitting the plan; - (4) Statements of members of the public, including other interested agencies; - (5) Response on behalf of CDF "Chairman or designee"; - (6) Motion to close public hearing; - (b) Notwithstanding the above, the chairman or designee may in the exercise of discretion, determine the order of the proceedings. - (c) The chairperson may impose reasonable time limits upon statements and presentations and may accept written statements in lieu of oral statements. - (d) The public hearing shall be recorded either electronically or by other convenient means.

-1056.6 Head of Agency Appeal Hearing Procedures-Order1056.6 Head of Agency Appeal Hearing Procedures-Order
+1056.6 Head of Agency Appeal Hearing Procedures-Order